NicosNicolaou16/Ink_Api_Compose/README.md

 options to select colors and erase the drawing.
 After generating the APKs (my daughter also saw it), I installed the app on their tablet, and they started drawing right away.

+# Here’s a list of features you could highlight for the app:

+- Color Selection: Allows users to choose from a variety of colors for drawing.
+- Erase Tool: Provides an option to erase parts of the drawing.
+- Tablet Compatibility: Works seamlessly on tablets for an enhanced drawing experience.

 # Examples

 <p align="left">